basaran/awesomewm-machina/README.md

 ### why?

 Layout-machi is great, however it requires you to use its built-in switcher to manage your open windows.
-If you are shuffling, swapping, and move things around a lot, this could become counter productive.
+If you are shuffling, swapping, and moving things around often, this could become counter productive.

 `Machina` is built on top of layout-machi, and allows you to bind frequently used actions to your keys and gives you additional user friendly features.

-In other words, combination of `layout-machi` and `awesomewm-machina` will give you a similar (if not better) experience than the fancyzones on windows.
+A combination of `layout-machi` and `awesomewm-machina` will give you a similar experience to fancy zones on windows.

 ### what?